More Reasons to Hate the Dentist

 Alex: It intuitively makes sense that there would be a lot of unnecessary treatment and outright fraud on children’s dentistry because the evidence will literally all just fall out.
 You’re not going to catch it on an x-ray years later on.

 Daryl: Yes.
 And one of the areas that we talk about with adults are the “thumbtack” implants, which are different from the permanent kind of implant that most dentists usually use.
 They’ll put this little bolt into your mouth and it’s meant to just hold dentures, that’s the reason it was designed, but they’re now using it as an implant.
-And those things come out every year or two, and they’re billing it just as if it was a standard implant, which is close to a thousand dollars.
-So you’re going in every few years and you don’t understand why you need it.
-You have no idea why that thing keeps coming out and it’s because they were putting in the cheap version of what they needed to install in the first place.
+And those things come out every year or two, and they’re billing it just as if it was a standard implant, which is close to $1,000.
+So you’re going in every few years, and you don’t understand why you need it.
+You have no idea why that thing keeps coming out, and it’s because they were putting in the cheap version of what they needed to install in the first place.

 Laura: It’s all pretty horrifying.
 What do you think the solutions are?